Samyak2/website/content/post/08_variance.md

         // short_lived_string is dropped!
     }

-    // some_str will not point to a &str with a 'short lifetime!
+    // some_str will now point to a &str with a 'short lifetime!
 }
 ```
 At the end of this function, `some_str` is actually assigned to `short_lived_string` which is dropped at the end of the inner block.
 This means that using `some_str` after the block is actually a use-after-free!
 Rust is designed to prevent such memory bugs.
 So it makes sense that this is not allowed.
 Hence, we can say that `&mut T` is *not covariant* in `T`.